Zhob: History

 Until the Zhob Valley Expedition of 1884, the area was practically unknown to Europeans.
 In 1889, the Zhob Valley and Gomal Pass were taken under the control of the British Government.
 In December 1889, the town of Zhob, then known as Apozai, was occupied by the British and named Fort Sandeman after Sir Robert Sandeman.

-The district of Zhob was formed in 1890 with Fort Sandeman as the capital.
-The population was 3552 according to the 1901 census of India.
 The military garrison included a native cavalry and a native infantry regiment.
-It was also the headquarters of the Zhob Levy Corps.
-In 1894, a supply of water from the Saliaza valley was established, allowing irrigation and planting of fruits and trees and providing drinking water.
-It cost a little over a lakh of rupees.
+It also served as the headquarters of the Zhob Levy Corps.
+In 1894, a water supply from the Saliaza valley was established, enabling irrigation for corps and fruit trees planting of fruits and trees as well as providing drinking water.
+The project cost slightly over a lakh of rupees.

 During the colonial era, the political agent resided in a building known as "the Castle" that lay to the north of the town and 150 ft above the surface of the plain.
 The military lines, bazaar, dispensaries, and schools lay below.
 During this time, the railway system was built.
 The nearest railway station in Baluchistan is Harnai, 168 mi distant.
 Bhakkar, the railway station for Dera Ismail Khan, is 122 mi distant.
-The population numbered 3,552 in 1901.

 A local fund was created in 1890.
 The income during 1903-4 was 18,000 rupees and the expenditure 17,000 rupees.
 One-third of the net receipts from octroi were paid over to the military authorities.
 There is a small sanitarium, about 8500 ft above sea-level, about 30 mi away at Shinghar on the Sulaiman range, to which resort is made in the summer months.

 There is a Pakistan Army cantonment in Zhob too.
-Semi-nomadic people from various provinces or Afghanistan migrate to Zhob amid the weather of the city.
-Tribes known for migration include Yusafzai, Tarakai, Mehsud, Wazir etc.
+Semi-nomadic people from various provinces including Afghans migrated to Zhob due to the city’s climate.

 Demographics

 Population

-As of the 2023 census, Zhob has population of 46,976.

-Zhob's population is predominately Pashtun.
 According to the census of 2017, the total population of Zhob city was 46,164, while the population of Zhob district was 310,544.
 The average annual growth rate was 2.52% from 1998 to 2017.